TOAST-DOCS/Container-Kubernetes/en/public-api.md

 ---

-### View Autoscaler Configuration of a Node Group
+### View Cluster Autoscaler Configuration of a Node Group

-Views the autoscaler configuration of a node group.
+Views the cluster autoscaler configuration of a node group.

 ```
 GET /v1/clusters/{CLUSTER_ID_OR_NAME}/nodegroups/{NODEGROUP_ID_OR_NAME}/autoscale